 Following the Quebec government’s public health guidelines, the McGill Writing Centre will not be offering on-site placement tests until further notice.

-- CESL graduate courses do not require placement tests.
+- Graduate courses do not require placement tests.

-- Under certain conditions, a graduate student may take an undergraduate course (either CESL or CEAP); in this case, a placement test is required.
+- Under certain conditions, a graduate student may take an undergraduate course; in this case, a placement test is required.
 Following completion of the test, a permit will be issued.
 This permit is required for course registration on Minerva.